Supporting guidance for Rural Sustainable Drainage Systems – Wetland

 This will also include any mixture consisting wholly of or containing such effluent or run-off emanating from a silo or silage effluent collection system.

 Run-off from such areas requires to be collected in a suitable storage system.
 However there is a provision to allow certain types of slurry and silage effluent to be conveyed to a constructed farm wetland that has been designed in accordance with the Constructed Farm Wetland Design Manual.
-The types of slurry that can be conveyed to such constructed farm wetlands for treatment includes run-off from:
+The types of slurry that can be conveyed to such constructed farm wetlands for treatment includes run-off which mainly consists of rainwater and washings which derive from:

 - an outdoor midden containing farmyard manure

 - a midden which mainly contains farm yard manure and is situated where its contents can be affected directly by precipitation,

 - any uncovered yard, used by livestock occasionally to move from one area to another,

 - a yard which is used for the gathering or holding of livestock no more than once a week and which can be directly affected by precipitation,

 Slurry must not be drained through a constructed farm wetland from areas -